pdl/whim/Readme.md

 I am also rather accustomed to GUI conventions, specifically, Notepad++ on Windows (and sometimes WINE), more recently Atom on GNOME.

 `nano` is perfectly capable for quick work.
 I even got it to do a decent job of syntax-highlighting Perl5.
 But I really want to be able to do more with it.
 I also dislike its keybindings. `vim` seems to have most of the features I want - but I am not able to access them.
+Its keybindings are even worse.

 `vim` is a powerful text editor with an enduring appeal.